savetheclocktower/daubjs/docs/design.md

 ### Lexer (an alternate approach)

-Another the thing I like about TextMate grammars is demonstrated in the “Context awareness” snippet above.
+Another thing I like about TextMate grammars is demonstrated in the “Context awareness” snippet above.

 Notice how they can describe a beginning token and an ending token, and can then enforce that only certain patterns are allowed within.
 The best aspect of this is that, once the `begin` pattern matches, the internal `patterns` are attempted _before_ the `end` pattern.
 The `end` pattern doesn’t need a lookbehind to make sure it isn’t consuming an escaped backtick.